chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 flow includes safety checks, refund handling, and clear state transitions managed through smart contracts.

+The process is designed to have the distributor and the supplier agree on the cancellation cost during the process.
+Normally the cancellation conditions are fixed during the initial booking process in rules.
+These rules can be interpreted differently between distributor and supplier, which can lead to disputes.

+When a distributor has stored the cancellation conditions with the booking, the cancellation process can be started with the `InitiateCancellationRequest`.
+In case the cancellation conditions are not stored or the distributor wants to check the cancellation cost before initiating the process, the `CheckCancellationRequest` can be used.

+It is important to note that in all cases the refund amount must be specified and not the cancellation cost.
+This is because the originally (to be) paid amount for the initial booking (for example 1,000€) was already specified in a previous transaction, for the cancellation transaction, the reverse payment needs to be specified (assuming a cancellation cost of 200€, the refund amount will be 800€).

+The initiation of the cancellation is stored on-chain, which eliminates disputes regarding the moment of cancellation.
+If the service can be cancelled, the supplier cancels the service in their inventory system and the bot initiates the transfer of the refund amount and the booking token is burned.

+The supplier can also reject the cancellation using `RejectCancellation` for example when the service is already used or in case cancellation is not possible (for example in case of a non-refundable rateplan).

+In case the supplier does not agree to the proposed refund amount (cancellation cost) a `CounterCancellation`can be proposed by the supplier and if agreeable for the distributor, the cancellation can be finished with this new refund value by using `AcceptCounterCancellation`.

 ## Cancellation Flows

 ### Distributor-Initiated Cancellation